 The 100th anniversary of the establishment of diplomatic relations was celebrated in 2005.
-The visit by Emperor Heile Selassie in 1954 was one of the first by a head of state to the young Federal Republic of Germany.
-Over the years, various Federal Presidents have visited Ethiopia (Lübke in 1964, Herzog in 1996 and Köhler in 2004).
+The visit by Emperor Haile Selassie in 1954 was one of the first by a head of state to the young Federal Republic of Germany.
+Over the years, various Federal Presidents have visited Ethiopia (Lübke in 1964, Herzog in 1996, Köhler in 2004 and Gauck in 2013).
 Federal Chancellor Angela Merkel was in Ethiopia in 2007.
 Ethiopia’s former President Girma Woldegiorgis visited Germany in 2008 and the most recent visit was that by former Prime Minister Meles Zenawi in 2011.

-There are regular visits to Ethiopia by German Bundestag members and committees.
+There are regular visits to Ethiopia by members of the Cabinet and German Bundestag members and committees.

 In the past few years, Germany has been one of the biggest buyers of Ethiopian goods.
 Ethiopia’s main export to Germany is coffee, and Germany has traditionally been the largest buyer here, taking more than 30 per cent of the country’s total coffee exports.
 The main German exports to Ethiopia are finished products such as machinery, engines, motor vehicles, chemicals and medicines.
 German companies have recently begun to invest in Ethiopia, especially in the flower-growing and the leather-processing industries.

 An investment protection agreement was signed in January 2004 and entered into force in 2006.